fanout/zurl/README.md

 print json.loads(sock.recv()[1:])
 ```

-Every language can already make HTTP requests directly, so what good is this?
+Since every language can already make HTTP requests directly, you might wonder what value there is in delegating the work to a separate process like this.
 Zurl is mainly useful for implementing Webhooks, because applications don't need to keep state nor worry about concurrency.
 Zurl even offers protection from [evil URLs](http://blog.fanout.io/2014/01/27/how-to-safely-invoke-webhooks/).

 Zurl can also make sense as part of a greater ZeroMQ-based architecture, where you want to integrate HTTP itself into your pipeline.

 See [Fun With Zurl](http://blog.fanout.io/2014/02/18/fun-with-zurl-the-http-websocket-client-daemon/) for some wild possibilities that a message-oriented HTTP client daemon can bring.
-We hope you will be either inspired or horrified.

 License
 -------